NCAS-CMS/um-training/practicals/source/solving-problems.rst

 * The queue to run in.

 ..
 Hint::
    Look in the :guilabel:`suite conf` section.
-For organised training events you will see that this suite has the queue reservations listed as Monday, Tuesday, Wednesday, Thursday, Friday; select the appropriate day.
-For self-study select the ``short`` queue.
+For organised training events you will see that this suite is setup to use reservations listed as Tuesday, Wednesday, Thursday; select the appropriate day.
+For self-study switch off "Use a reservation on ARCHER2" and select the ``short`` queue.

 * Did you manage to find where to set your ARCHER2 username?